vianna-research/website/pages/01_workgroups/nogueira/publications.md

 title: Publications
 ---

-Please use the menu on the right side to go directly to the project sub-pages.
+Please use the menu on the right side to go directly to the sub-pages.